CS362-W2019/CS362-W2019/projects/connorsa/README.md

-Name: Sarah Connor, ONID: connorsa
+This is my assignment-2 submission
-This is my assignment-1 submission!
+Sarah Connor CS362